COVID-19 patient dies in Meghalaya; six family members test positive

 "Of the 68 tested so far, 6 have come out positive who are all family members & helpers of the of the first #Covid-19 positive case.
 6 other cases are being retested.
 All the rest of the cases are negative," Sangma said in another twitter post.
 The Shillong premises of Bethany Hospitals, where Dr Sailo was admitted, and its second campus at Nongpoh in Ri Bhoi district, have been sealed and sanitised while all occupants of the two facilities have been quarantined inside the medical establishments, officials said.

+The chief minister said 50 primary contacts of Dr Sailo have tested negative.
+"50 samples from primary contact of the first #COVID19 case in Meghalaya tested today in Guwahati Medical College & Hospital, and all tested negative," the chief minister said in another tweet.

-The health authorities have traced around 2000 people who had visited the Shillong premises of the hospital since March 22, they added..
+The health authorities have traced around 2000 people who had visited the Shillong premises of the hospital since March 22.
+Dr Sailos last rites will be performed by the state health authorities as per standard WHO protocols, a senior health official said.

+Although his body was supposed to be cremated first in the city and his ashes buried at his farmhouse in Nongpoh in Ri-Bhoi district, village authorities have objected to it.
+Panic stricken residents of Nongpoh adopted a resolution not to allow the burial to take place, citing safety issues.

+Meanwhile, Dr Sailos son-in-law Capt Wungthingthing S Arthur on Wednesday claimed that his father-in-law may have contracted the virus from one of the patients at the Bethany Hospital here and urged the state government to "search and isolate" the patient.
+Arthur, a pilot with Air India, was trolled on social media with his image and those of the deceased doctor after reports of him being the first carrier of the virus in the state became the talk of the town.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)